magento/merchdocs/src/customers/account-dashboard-company-profile.md

 title: Company Profile
 ---

 The information in your company profile was entered when the company account was created.
-You can access your company profile from the dashboard of your company account to complete any missing information, and to keep it current.
+You can access your company profile from your company account to complete any missing information, and to keep it current.
 To learn more, see [Creating a Company Account]({{ site.baseurl }}{% link customers/account-company-create.md %}).

 ![]({{ site.baseurl }}{% link images/images-b2b/company-profile.png %}){: .zoom}
 _Company Profile_